 The breach and wave overtopping modelling that has been undertaken by the EA as part of the East Kent Coast and North Kent Coast Modelling study (refer to Section 4.2 for more information) has been carried out using both the current day conditions and using increased wave and water level values commensurate with the predicted 2115 climate (prior to the publication of the revised extreme sea levels).
 These increases have a significant impact on the outcome of the modelling.
+Additional modelling has been undertaken as part of this SFRA for Whitstable and Herne Bay to account for the revised extreme sea levels and a future year of up to 2125.

 When the dynamics of a breach are considered, the increase in sea level over the next 100 year period will result in a significantly increased volume of flow through the breach at the peak of the event.
-Higher water levels will also allow larger wave heights to be sustained closer inshore in combination with the predicted increase in offshore wind speeds, it is estimated that wave overtopping could increase by a factor of between 20 and 100, depending upon location, by 2115.
+Higher water levels will also allow larger wave heights to be sustained closer inshore in combination with the predicted increase in offshore wind speeds, it is estimated that wave overtopping could increase by a factor of between 20 and 100, depending upon location, by 2125.